Our projects

 Statement of Tandala:

-The name Tandala comes from the word "Nthanda," a word in the indigenous Chichewa/Malawi language, meaning a bright morning star.
+The name Tandala comes from the word "Nthanda," a word in the indigenous Chichewa language, meaning a bright morning star.
 In light of our mission to bring hope to the hopeless, we named our organization Tandala, which represents a group of shining stars.
 Therefore, we believe that every orphan and every disadvantaged child we care for is a shining star of tomorrow.

 Current projects